 CCSDS Concept Paper: The Navigation Functions Message

-"Nothing is so painful to the human mind as a great and sudden change." - Mary Shelley, Frankenstein [1]

 Purpose

 This CCSDS Concept Paper will propose a new project for the CCSDS Navigation Working Group (NavWG).
-Note that many of the ideas discussed in this Concept Paper were previously published in Reference [2].
+Note that many of the ideas discussed in this Concept Paper were previously published in Reference [1].